bizzyvinci/DEX-Analytics-Dashboard/README.md

 The pages are where api is fetched and the data is processed for the visualization components.
 This is a [**demo video**](https://youtu.be/gg2Gx-YBUZo) to see the components and pages.

 The dashboard contains all visualizations that are currently used by DEXes and more.
-Happy building and I'm an issue away.

 ## Bad news
 Every component and page is working now **but** some of my data aggregation seems wrong, as well as some bizarre results from the API.

+## Other resources
+This repository is for a [gitcoin contest](https://gitcoin.co/issue/covalenthq/covalent-gitcoin-bounties/6/100026821) and you should also take look at the [1st place](https://github.com/SabeloMkhwanzi/dex-dashboard-covalent-dapp) and [2nd place](https://github.com/DTIV/DexDash).
+Happy buidling.

-### A few notes for Covalent team
+## A few notes for Covalent team
 * API is slow sometimes.
 (Ok, I think it's too damn slow).
 And it breaks sometimes, a few times.
-* There's usually spike in 30d chart data for this [ecosystem endpoint](https://api.covalenthq.com/v1/{chain_id}/xy=k/{dexname}/ecosystem/).
+* There's usually spike in 30d chart data for this ecosystem endpoint (`https://api.covalenthq.com/v1/{chain_id}/xy=k/{dexname}/ecosystem/`).
 It is a common error among all DEXes but it disappears sometimes.
-Also, I noticed that such spikes are not in 7d chart datas.
+Also, I noticed that such spikes are not in 7d chart data.
 * Allow parameters such as page, offset, limit and sort for some of the endpoints.